A Doctor’s Advice: Alternatives to Surgery

 Trauma, injury, repetitive motions and slouching at your desk can move the bones of your spine out of place.
 When the vertebrae are out of place, they can put pressure on your nerves, causing pain and preventing you from fully recovering from your injury, that is, functioning normally without pain.
 A chiropractor adjusts your vertebrae to return them to their proper position, removing the pressure from your nerves.

-A double-blind trial divided patients into two groups: those receiving chiropractic treatment and those receiving “simulated” chiropractic treatment.
+A double-blind trial on chiropractic care divided patients into two groups: those receiving chiropractic treatment and those receiving “simulated” chiropractic treatment.
 It concluded that chiropractic treatment is effective for pain relief for acute back pain, sciatica and disc protrusion.
 In other words, chiropractic care is not providing a placebo effect, it genuinely reduced the pain levels in patients.

 Doctors and scientist still don’t fully understand why acupuncture works, but in general terms acupuncture stimulates the nervous system in a way that calms patients’ pain and revitalizes the body’s ability to heal itself.
 Acupuncture also releases endorphins, which interact with receptors in the brain to reduce pain.